Software evolution

 Modern systems are large and complex.
 One of today’s grandest challenges of software engineering is to develop these systems so that they can live and evolve in a constantly changing world.
-I focus my research on designing new paradigms for understanding and managing software evolution through model-centric and language engineering.
+I focus my research on designing new paradigms for understanding and managing software evolution.

 Modeling plays a central part in my research.
 For example, part of the success of Moose is due to its model-centric architecture.
 At its core, it has a mechanism for describing meta-models, for managing models in general, and for defining various analyses on these models.
 These mechanisms allowed us to develop independently analyses that are divergent, yet still combine them afterwards into new analyses.